asanchez75/webfm/README.txt

   'Attachment List Properties' sets the presentation of attached files.

   - The 'IE Drag-and-Drop Normalization' is a sub-optimal solution for compensating for relative positioning in theme css.
+This feature is only available to #1 user.

   - The 'Webfm javascript debug' checkbox is only useful for users interested in looking under the covers or who want to develop the module.